infinum/eightshift-docs/docs/guides/config.md

 * get_project_path() - Mandatory
 * get_config() - Mandatory

-Some methods are mandatory and are defined in [config interface](https://github.com/infinum/eightshift-libs/blob/develop/src/interface-config-data.php) the rest are providend insite the project.
+Some methods are mandatory and are defined in [config interface](https://github.com/infinum/eightshift-libs/blob/develop/src/interface-config-data.php) the rest are provided inside the project.

 ## get_project_name()